How to boost global employee engagement with multilingual internal comms

 7. Engage global staff with gamificationAt Comtec we’ve seen first-hand some great examples of how multinational internal comms teams have increased engagement with gamification.
 Simple ideas like a monthly competition or quiz can generate contributions from a diverse workforce and help to make individual employees feel part of a global organisation.
 Of course, the gamification activities you use must have global appeal and be appropriate in all markets.
 Liaise with your local internal comms champions and localisation partner to ensure you’re engaging with everyone appropriately!

-For more advice on creating internal communications that engage and connect in every languagecheck out our latest guide or watch a Group Director of Corporate Communications discuss how internal comms and team performance can be super-charged across disparate international workforce.
+For more advice on creating internal communications that engage and connect in every language watch this Group Director of Corporate Communications discuss how internal comms and team performance can be super-charged across disparate international workforce.

 We hope that the above suggestions will help you develop a more effective global internal comms strategy.
 If you would like an informal chat about your global comms, please contact us.
 The Comtec team have extensive experience helping our multinational clients communicate more effectively.